 The last Nomads in Morocco

 Nomadism is known in the history of many nations.
-It is a lifestyle that has been ended in some countries, while still exists in some others.
+It is a lifestyle that has been ended in some countries, while still existing in some others.
 In Morocco, however, the development of the country is, Nomad lifestyle still exists.
 The last Nomads in Morocco still live the same as old-time.
 The same way of life as their ancestors 100 years ago.
 They move from one region to another with the herd, looking for the best pastures and weather that suits both of them.
 These two elements still oblige these small humanities to live in the wild of the Atlas mountains, to do the transhumance, and to continue what they believe is the form of freedom.

 Due to the drought and the development of the world around them, Nomads of Morocco become less and less every single year, some tribes Like Ait Atta in the Atlas mountains use to be 500 families 50 years ago, while only about 50 exercise the nomadism nowadays. semi-nomads choose to continue the same lifestyle but to settle in a tent or a cave, with no more movements, while some settled in the valleys and villages to exercise agriculture or any other jobs available.